kanchanepally/hareesh-site/LAUNCH_CHECKLIST.md

 - [ ] **Open the post's `index.md` file.**
 - [ ] **Add `draft: false`:** In the front matter (the section between `---`), add the line `draft: false`.
 This is critical for the post to be published on Vercel.
-- [ ] **Assign a Category:** Review or add a `categories:` list to the front matter.
+- [ ] **Assign a categories::** Review or add a `categories:` list to the front matter.
 Based on your content, some good categories would be:
     - `"Reflections"` (for weeknotes)
     - `"Execution"` (for posts on programme management, TPM, etc.)
     - `"Ed Tech"` (for posts on e-learning)